 Christina Simons is an award winning international documentary photographer focused on human rights and civil liberties.
-Her work is driven by the exploration of sub-cultures and marginalised people, leading to exhibitions throughout Australia, the United States, England, Russia and currently in Mexico City.
+Her work has exhibited throughout Australia, the United States, England, Spain, Russia and Mexico.

-Part Icelandic & American, she resides in Australia as a true citizen of the world speaking multiple languages.
-Her work traverses many interests including travel, lifestyle and portraiture and is represented in publications such as The New York Times and The Guardian as well as working with several NGOs including Medecines Sans Frontieres.
+Part Icelandic and American, she resides in Australia as a true citizen of the world speaking multiple languages.
+Her work is represented in publications such as The New York Times and The Guardian UK as well as working with several NGOs such as Medicines Sans Frontiers and UNICEF.